mrbobbytables/bamboo/README.md

 -c | --cleanup    Optional path to cleanup script that should be executed upon exit.
 -h | --help       This help text.
--i | --inerval    Optional interval at which the service check is performed in seconds.
+-i | --interval   Optional interval at which the service check is performed in seconds.
 (Default: 30) -s | --service    A comma delimited list of the supervisor service names that should be monitored.
 ```